-Student life can be very stressful, some may describe it as an emotional rollercoaster.
-But the one thing you should know is that you are not the first nor will you be the last, many student go through this stage during university years and you should also know that there are ways to beat it.
+Student life can be very stressful, some may describe it as an emotional roller coaster.
+But the one thing you should know is that you are not the first nor will you be the last, many students go through this stage during university years and you should also know that there are ways to beat it.

 Cognitive behavioural therapy

 This psychological approach teaches us to cope with stress by explaining that sometimes what one conceives as a problem is actually only a challenge.
 With this change of perspective, you are able to think about your problems as what they are: temporary obstacles which can be resolved and act accordingly.

 This way you will not be so drained with the idea that everything around you is a problem.
 Of course, there are problems and there are obstacles.
 But this can be surmounted; it is just a matter of organising your solutions and thinking about the different outcomes and thinking through ways of managing these problems.